appwoodoo/appwoodoo-ios-sdk/README.md

 # Appwoodoo iOS SDK

-`v1.1.4`
+`v3.0.0`

-Configure iOS apps remotely without resubmitting to the Apple Store: enable extra features, send push notifications, conduct A/B tests or control any other behavior from the air.
+Configure iOS apps remotely without resubmitting to the Apple Store: enable extra features, send push notifications, conduct A/B tests or control any other behavior from the air. **We give you the server and awesome open source SDKs.**

 In this package you will find the open source Appwoodoo iOS SDK together with an example app to try it all out.
 (Scroll down to see how.)

+## What's new?

+* Initial StoryWall feature

 ## Installation with CocoaPods